Nawaz Sharif: Economy

 Nawaz built Pakistan's first major motorway, the M2 Motorway (3MM), called the Autobahn of South Asia.
 This public-private project was completed in November 1997 at a cost of US$989.12 million.
 His critics questioned the layout of the highway, its excessive length, its distance from important cities, and the absence of link roads with important towns.
 It also appropriated funds designated for the Peshawar–Karachi Indus Highway, benefiting Punjab and Kashmir at the cost of other provinces.
 There was particular dissatisfaction in Sindh and Balochistan Provinces, and Nawaz faced a lack of capital investment to finance additional projects.
 Nawaz loosened foreign exchange restrictions and opened Karachi Stock Exchange to foreign capital, but the government remained short of funds for investments.

 Due to economic pressures, Nawaz halted the national space programme.
 This forced the Space Research Commission to delay the launch of its satellite, Badr-II(B), which was completed in 1997.
 This caused frustration among the scientific community who criticised Nawaz's inability to promote science.
 Senior scientists and engineers attributed this to "Nawaz's personal corruption" that affected national security.

 By the end of Nawaz's second term, the economy was in turmoil.
 The government faced serious structural issues and financial problems; inflation and foreign debt stood at an all-time high, and unemployment in Pakistan had reached its highest point.
 Pakistan had debts of US$32bn against reserves of little more than $1bn.
 The International Monetary Fund (IMF) had suspended aid, demanding the country's finances be resolved.
 Nawaz continued to meddle with the stock exchange markets with devastating effects.
 By the time he was deposed, the country was heading for financial default.

 The Express Tribune claimed on 20 April 2015 that Sharif's administration misled the International Monetary Fund (IMF) over the tax charged on the issuance of bonus shares, as what should have been the largest source of income tax stood at a mere billion.
 The government had told the IMF that it levied a 10% tax, which would generate revenue equal to 0.1% of GDP or billion.

 Foreign policy

-Nawaz strengthened Pakistan's relations with the Muslim world and Europe.

 In February 1997, Nawaz met with Chinese President Jiang Zemin and Premier Li Peng to discuss economic cooperation.
 Two conferences were organised in Beijing and Hong Kong to promote Chinese investment in Pakistan.

 In 1997, Nawaz signed a trilateral free trade agreement with Malaysia and Singapore, which was followed by collaboration in defence.
 One of the core issues was Malaysia's agreement on sharing its space technology with Pakistan.
 Both Malaysia and Singapore assured their support for Pakistan to join Asia–Europe Meeting, though Pakistan and India were not parties to the treaty until 2008.